 - Each chapbook submitted for consideration should be accompanied by a two- to five-paragraph nomination, completed by a writer other than the author.
 This nomination may be sent separately, and may be edited to serve as the introductory foreword to the chapbook.
 [NOTE: the author may opt not to print an introduction, in which case a brief nominating letter will suffice, but we do prefer to reprint chapbooks in this series with an introductory foreword.]

-- The 2018 spring reading period will extend from February 1 – March 15, with selected titles scheduled for publication in September and/or October 2018.
+- The 2019 spring reading period will extend from February 1 – March 15, with selected titles scheduled for publication in fall of 2019.

-- The 2018 fall reading period will extend from August 1 – September 15, with selected title(s) scheduled for publication in March and/or April 2019.
+- The 2019 fall reading period will extend from August 1 – September 15, with selected title(s) scheduled for publication in spring of 2020.

 - Each winning author will receive twenty-five (25) copies of their hand-trimmed, hand-tied chapbook.
 Additionally, the publisher will distribute ten review copies to reviewers, libraries, and organizations at the author’s recommendation.

 - Nominated chapbooks may not exceed 27 pages in length (excluding front matter).